-After several rounds of coding, which I described in Chapter 3, I organized the topics that participants described in the interviews into codes surrounding food literacy and the SDGs, teaching philosophy related to food stories, examples of outreach, and issues surrounding the food security framework.
+After several rounds of coding, which I described the process of in Chapter 3 by sharing my analytic notebook and codebook, I organized the codes that participants described in the interviews into codes surrounding food literacy and the SDGs, teaching philosophy related to food stories, examples of outreach, and issues surrounding the food security framework.
+I did this part of my analysis this way based on my research of coding and what made the most sense for this particular data set (Daiute 2014; Delve & Limpaecher 2020; Saldaña 2015).
 The process of interviewing helped me draw out the narrative storytelling I aimed for as part of this narrative inquiry.
 I now describe each narrative based on codes that I saw throughout the data.